FamilySearch/GEDCOM/specification/gedcom-01-serialization.md

 Tags that match `extTag` are defined according to [Extensions].

 The same tag may be used to represent multiple structure types.
-The structure type of each structure is identified by its tag and the type of its superstucture, though knowing which structure type a given tag and superstructure type identifies requires access to the appropriate defining document (this document for standard tags, the [schema] and extension authors' documentation for extension tags).
+The structure type of each structure is identified by its tag and the type of its superstucture.
+The mapping between (superstructure type, tag) pairs and structure types is given elsewhere in this document (for standard structure types and tags) or the [schema] and extension authors' documentation (for extension structure types and tags).

 :::example
 The tag `ADOP` is used in this document to represent two structure types.